vanFoeken/Draughts101/readme.txt

 3. MinMax
 Basic minimax algoritme with alfa beta pruning.

-Extends HashMap to prevent dubble calculations.
+Uses bitboards for faster and HashMap (board, value) for no dubble calculations.
-Uses bitboards.

 1 depth = 2 moves, when depth == 0 continues as long as maxCapture > 0.